jungomi/xxhash-wasm/README.md

 This library (`xxhash-wasm`) has the big advantage that WebAssembly supports `u64` and also some instructions (e.g. `rotl`), which would otherwise have to be emulated.
-However, The downside is that you have to initialise a WebAssembly instance, which takes a little over 2 seconds.
+However, The downside is that you have to initialise a WebAssembly instance, which takes a little over 2ms in Node and about 1ms in the browser.
 But once the instance is created, it can be used without any further overhead.
 For the benchmarks below, the instantiation is done before the benchmark and therefore it's excluded from the results, since it wouldn't make sense to always create a new WebAssembly instance.

 There is still the problem that JavaScript can't represent 64-bit integers and both the seed and the result of the 64-bit algorithm are `u64`.
 To work around